The concept of force is very, very fundamental to physics. Force can be defined as a push or pull that acts on an object.

 When there is no acceleration, then the velocity of the object does not change, so if it is in motion, it stays in motion.
 If it is at rest, it stays at rest.

 First Law: An object will not change velocity unless acted upon by a force.
-(It will neither start move, stop moving, nor change magnitude or direction of motion.)
+(It will neither start moving, stop moving, nor change magnitude or direction of motion.)

 Second Law: If an object accelerates (changes magnitude or direction of its velocity, including starting to move or stopping), the force required is equal to the mass of the object times the rate of acceleration.
 Thus: